 At the time, I was the strongest and fittest I had EVER been.
 Smashing PB’s left and right.
 Lifting HEAVY ass weight around.
 Trained for a boxing match and won.
 Back playing football and killing it.
 Passed my level 4 strength and conditioning course.
 Injury free.
 Dating a hot girl.
 Winning.
 Confidence was good.
 And for someone who has ALWAYS been riddled with self doubt and not feeling good enough and always been body-conscious, this was a good time.

-Then one day I’m having a conversation with an “acquaintance” who is NOT a PT or anything remotely to do with health and fitness.
+Then one day I’m having a conversation with a “friend” who is NOT a PT or anything remotely to do with health and fitness.
 After discussing my current fitness levels and training the conversation ended with their comment, “Still… if I was going to get a personal trainer it would be someone skinnier than you”.
 BOOM.
 Ever felt like a massive turd dropped from the sky and smushed you into the ground.
 That was it right there!

 Here are some things I know: